Peer-to-peer marketplace guide: How to launch, grow, and scale successfully

 Instead, treat it as a process of learning and iteration.

 Great businesses take time to build.
-In a nutshell, there are five four steps to getting your marketplace up and running:
+In a nutshell, there are a few main steps to getting your marketplace up and running:

 1. Find and validate a great peer-to-peer marketplace idea